almostengr/nsbe-mp.org/docs/programs.md

 * Monthly Chapter Meetings - meetings are held on the first Tuesday of each month at 6 PM CT
 * Networking Events
 * Special Interest Group (SIG) meetings and workshops

+To find out when these events will happen, follow or like our social media pages nad sign up for our mailing list.